runlevel5/ruby-journal-source/source/_posts/2012-08-24-debug-your-failed-test-in-travis-ci.markdown

 <br/>
 <!--more-->

+_UPDATE_: The below solution no longer works with current Travis, I've contacted Josh and he advises to contact support@travisci.org and Travis would open a VM for you.

 In one occassion, I had a failed Ruby test on Travis which infact passed on my local box.
 So I tried to put in `debugger` and see if Travis could let me drop into Irb or not.
 It turns out Travis hang for quite a while until timed out.
 So debug remotely doesn't work.